 Sleep, sleep, sleep: There’s a reason they call it “beauty sleep.”
 Lack of regular, adequate sleep plays a major role in various health issues, including weight gain.
 And it may also the culprit when it comes to skin concerns like puffiness or a lackluster appearance.
 The occasional night out is okay, but good sleep habits are essential.

 You can see for yourself the kinds of results we get for laser skin treatment patients at our Atlanta medical spa and plastic surgery practice by browsing our gallery of before-and-after photos.

-To learn if you can benefit from laser skin rejuvenation, contact us using the online form to request a consultation or call us at (404) 233-3937 to schedule an appointment.
+To learn if you can benefit from laser skin rejuvenation, contact us using the online form to book now or call us at (404) 233-3937 to schedule an appointment.